-Abstract-The proliferation of multi-core, accelerator-enabled embedded systems has introduced new opportunities to consolidate real-time systems of increasing complexity.
+Abstract The proliferation of multi-core, accelerator-enabled embedded systems has introduced new opportunities to consolidate real-time systems of increasing complexity.
 But the road to build confidence on the temporal behavior of co-running applications has presented formidable challenges.
 Most prominently, the main memory subsystem represents a performance bottleneck for both CPUs and accelerators.
 And industry-viable frameworks for full-system main memory management and performance analysis are past due.

 In this paper, we propose our Envelope-aWare Predictive model, or E-WarP for short.
 E-WarP is a methodology and technological framework to: (1) analyze the memory demand of applications following a profile-driven approach; (2) make realistic predictions on the temporal behavior of workload deployed on CPUs and accelerators; and (3) perform saturation-aware system consolidation.
 This work aims at providing the technological foundations as well as the theoretical grassroots for truly workload-aware analysis of real-time systems.
-We provide a full implementation of our techniques on a commercial platform (NXP S32V234) and make two key observations.
-First, we achieve, on average, a 6% overprediction on the runtime of bandwidth-regulated applications.
-Second, we experimentally validate that the calculated bounds hold if the main memory subsystem operates below saturation.
+This work combines traditional CPU-centric bandwidth regulation techniques with state-of-the-art hardware support for memory traffic shaping via the ARM QoS extensions.
+We make three key observations.
+First, our profiledriven methodology achieves, on average, 6% over-prediction on the runtime of bandwidth-regulated applications.
+Second, we experimentally validate that the calculated bounds hold system-wide if the main memory subsystem operates below saturation.
+Third, we show that the E-WarP methodology is practical